TuyetHan/DistributedWirelessControl/README.md

     For Windows: Download PUTTY and WinSCP to control and transfer source code.
 Read this documentation for details: https://eclipse.dev/4diac/en_help.php?helppage=html/examples/bbbTraficControl.html

     For Linux: Can be controlled and transfer source code directly via terminal.

+  Note: 192.168.7.2 is BBB's default address.
+    Debian is BBB Image which can be different for each BBB.
+    The password of BBB: temppwd.
 ```bash
   #Connect to Beagle Bone
   ssh debian@192.168.7.2